 Welcome, my name is Becky White.

 I am a creative practitioner living and working in the South West of England.
-Currently I am studying for a PhD in Music Therapy at the University of The West of England, looking into flow experiences students have when learning to improvise music.
-I am an associate lecturer on the MA music therapy course.
+Currently I am studying for a PhD in Music Therapy at the University of The West of England, looking into experiences music and music therapy students have when learning to improvise music.
+I am an associate lecturer and teach music therapy at the University of the West of England and The University of South Wales.

 I qualified as a music therapist in 2001 and have worked extensively with children and young people with special needs.
 Between 2001 and 2007 I worked around the Essex and North/East London areas in schools and community settings.
 Since 2007 I have worked in Newbury, Wiltshire and Bristol with young people with autism and adults with learning disabilities.